ssardina-agts/elevator-simulator/README.md

-# RMIT Elevator Simulator #
+# RMIT Elevator Simulator

 ## What is this repository for?

 * Fork of [elevatorsim](http://sourceforge.net/projects/elevatorsim)
-* Adapted original simulator to allow control over a network
+* Adapted original simulator to allow control over a network.
-* Forked from r162 (0.4+)
+* Forked from r162 (0.4+).
-* Developed by final year RMIT CSIT students as part of their capstone project under the supervision of A/Prof. Sebastian Sardina
+* Developed by final year RMIT CS students as part of their capstone project under the supervision of A/Prof. Sebastian Sardina.

 ### Changes from r162 (0.4+) version

 * Network connectivity to simulation; allows controllers to run outside simulator.